lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 If the SECRET2_DIGEST has a nonzero value, the device is considered "creator personalized", and the CREATOR_ROOT_KEY and CREATOR_DIV_KEY are no longer accessible to software.
 Actual values are supplied to the consumers.
-If SECRET2_DIGEST has a nonzero value, the PROVISION_EN signal will be disabled.
+If SECRET2_DIGEST has a nonzero value, the PROVISION_WR_EN signal will be disabled.

 #### Secret Collateral